-These structures come in many forms: tents, domes, yurts, tents and more.
+These opportunities come in many forms: tents, domes, yurts, tents and more.
 Below is a list of places with one of these options, and we will update this guide as new opportunities pop up.
 Most places offer between 75-minute and two-hour time slots, require a rental fee or deposit and have a minimum purchase policy.
 Follow the links for specific requirements at each location.
 For CDC guidelines on dining outdoors, go here.

-Mask up and choose your posses wisely, Milwaukee, so we can get through this winter with happiness and in good health.
+Let's get through this winter with happiness and in good health.

 2501 S. Delaware Ave., (414) 481-8030

 “Magic Forest” features seven heated, greenhouse-style “cocktail huts.”
 A festive cocktail menu is available.
 Go here to read more.
 Make your reservation online.

 Bass Bay Brewhouse

 Bass Bay has brought "Bubbles on the Bay" to fight the bitter cold.
 Bookings offer 90 minutes in a heated space.
 To learn more and book a bubble, visit Bass Bay's website.

 The Belfre Kitchen offers heated domes for parties of up to six people.
 Reservations and pre-orders are required.
 Click here to make it happen.

 Braise offers limited seating on their rooftop deck dome and dog-friendly street side tables.
 Reservations not required but encouraged.
 Go here for more.

 W61 N480 Washington Ave., Cedarburg, (262) 618-4683